Best HOA Software for Self-Managed Associations: An Independent, Rubric-Scored Comparison

 How to use this comparison

-- Shortlist two or three from the table based on your pain (money chaos → PayHOA/RunHOA/Buildium; communication and engagement → HOA Start/TownSq/Condo Control; enforcement → HOALife/Smartwebs).
+- Shortlist two or three from the table based on your pain, then read the head-to-head matchups for the pair you land on (money chaos → PayHOA/RunHOA/Buildium; communication and engagement → HOA Start/TownSq/Condo Control; enforcement → HOALife/Smartwebs).
+Prefer answering questions to reading tables?
+The free HOA Software Match tool applies these same rules to your answers and hands you a shortlist.

 - Check the normalized pricing table and model your real total cost, including per-transaction fees, at your unit count.

 - Trial with one month of real data where a free trial exists; demo with a written question list where it doesn’t.
-The free Board Starter Pack includes a Software Selection Scorecard for exactly this.
+The free Board Starter Pack includes a Software Selection Scorecard for exactly this, and the vendor comparison scorecard guide shows how to weight the criteria before you score anything, so the ranking reflects your association rather than the last demo you sat through.

 - Before you buy anything, make sure a spreadsheet isn’t enough: the free dues tracker is the honest first step for very small associations.